mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 a tags\_id, and tag\_sets_id.
 Each tag belongs to a single tag set.
 The tag set provides a separate name space for a group of related tags.
 Each tag set consists of a tag_sets_id and a name.

-For example, the 'gv_country' tag set includes 'japan', 'brazil', 'haiti' and so on tags.
+For example, the 'gv_country' tag set includes the tags 'japan', 'brazil', 'haiti' and so on.
 Each of these tags is associated with some number of media sources (indicating that the given media source has been cited in a story tagged with the given country in a global voices post).